Adelle Davis: Career as a nutrition expert

 After returning from Europe, Davis moved to Oakland, California in 1931 and worked as a consulting nutritionist for doctors at the Alameda County Health Clinic.
 Two years later she moved to Los Angeles to do consulting at a medical clinic in Hollywood.
 She also enrolled at the University of Southern California in Los Angeles where she earned a master of science degree in biochemistry, in 1938.
 She worked as a consulting nutritionist in Oakland and then in Los Angeles with physicians at the Alameda County Health Clinic and the William E. Branch Clinic in Hollywood.
 She also prescribed diets to the patients that were referred to her by numerous specialists.

 To help her spread nutrition information to the public she took a writing course and began writing pamphlets and books.
 She continued seeing patients referred to her by physicians, and by the end of her career she had helped approximately 20,000 referred patients.
-She had practiced professional nutritional counseling for 35 years before she gave up and devoted her time to her family.
+She had practiced professional nutritional counseling for 35 years before she retired and devoted her time to her family.